deepsquare-io/ClusterFactory/web/docs/getting-started/04-argo-apps-deployment.md

 Since we are doing GitOps, we will store a sealed secret in the git repository.
 Since the secret definition files are in plain text, to keep track of the version of the secrets, we need to push these files into git.

-To avoid storing cleartext secrets in git, SealedSecrets encrypts secrets using asymmetric encryption.
+To avoid storing clear-text secrets in git, SealedSecrets encrypts secrets using asymmetric encryption.
 Currently, a SealedSecrets controller should run on the Kubernetes cluster with a unique private key.
 This private key is the master key and should only be stored on the Kubernetes cluster.

 If you want to backup the key (because you want to do a migration, or to prepare for a disaster), you can follow [this guide](https://github.com/bitnami-labs/sealed-secrets#how-can-i-do-a-backup-of-my-sealedsecrets).
 You can also [backup the whole cluster using k0sctl](https://docs.k0sproject.io/v1.23.6+k0s.0/backup/).

 :::warning

 The SealedSecrets keys and backups made by k0s are sensitive data!
 You should either delete them after a certain period of time or make sure that they are strongly protected.

 :::

 Create a secret named `grafana-admin-secret.yaml.local`.
 It is important to add `.local` at the end so it get filtered by Git.